Michelle Branch: Musical style and influence

 Branch has stated that her music has been influenced by The Beatles, Led Zeppelin, Jimi Hendrix, Aerosmith, Lisa Loeb, Joni Mitchell, Queen, Alanis Morissette, Dolores O'Riordan, Jewel, Fleetwood Mac and Cat Stevens.
 She also likes classical music and older country music.
+Vocally, she has been described as a soprano.
 Branch mainly uses a Gibson Hummingbird after retiring her blue Taylor 614ce.

 Personal life

 Branch married her bass player Teddy Landau (b.
 1964) in Mexico on May 23, 2004, and gave birth to a child in August 2005.
 Branch separated from Landau in 2014, and their divorce was finalized in November 2015.

 In 2015, Branch met Patrick Carney of the Black Keys at a Grammy party, and the two started dating during the production of Hopeless Romantic.
 In 2017, Branch and her child moved into Carney's home in Nashville.
 Branch and Carney have a son, who was born in August 2018.
-The couple lived in Nashville with their children and two Irish Wolfhounds.
+The couple lived in Nashville with their children and two Irish wolfhounds.
 Branch and Carney were married on April 20, 2019.
 In December 2020, she revealed she suffered a miscarriage.
 In August 2021, Branch announced she was pregnant, and in February 2022, she gave birth to a daughter, her third child and her second with Carney.
 On August 11, 2022, Branch announced her separation from Carney after accusing him of infidelity.
 She was arrested on a domestic assault charge the next day, having allegedly slapped Carney.
 Billboard reported that the charges against Branch were dropped at the request of the state on August 24.
 The following month, Branch and Carney filed to suspend their divorce proceedings.